-With the number of abandoned and unwanted dogs continuing to escalate each year, and more this year with many people abandoning the puppies purchased during the lock down, our kennels assistants have worked hard to ensure that our limited accommodation available has been used to full potential with 1,010 dogs now accepted by the Trust to date, we took in 54 dogs from pounds and homes, 43 were rehomed during the year, one old dog and two which after a full assessment and an opinion from the vet they were too aggressive for rehoming or to safely accommodate in sanctuary due to severe aggression pts, eight dogs went forward to the following year
+With the number of abandoned and unwanted dogs continuing to escalate each year, and more this year with many people abandoning the puppies purchased during the lock down, the our kennels assistants have worked hard to ensure that our limited accommodation available has been used to full potential with 1,100 dogs now accepted by the Trust to date, we took in 56 dogs from pounds and homes, 41 were rehomed during the year, one old dog and one which after a full assessment and an opinion from the vet they were too aggressive for rehoming as a result of a tumour to safely accommodate in sanctuary were pts, one was taken into sanctuary and twelve dogs went forward to the following year.

-All dogs are fully assessed by veterinary professionals, microchipped and most are neutered while in the care of the Trust, and potential adopters are checked and are required to spend time with the dogs at the charity's base before they are allowed to take a dog away on either a short term foster basis or longer term adoption.
+All dogs are fully assessed by veterinary professionals, microchipped and most are neutered while in the care of the Trust, and potential adopters are checked and are required to spend time with the dogs at the charity's base before they are allowed to take a dog away on a longer term adoption.